 - Enrollment forms can also be found on line at the Alabama State Bar web site, www.alabar.org or from your local VLP program.
 All enrollment forms submitted to the Alabama State Bar will be distributed to the appropriate VLP program.

-The Young Lawyer’s Section conducts a five location phonathon, where we were able to recruit hundreds of new members to the VLP.
-The following are some tips that helped us be successful:
+The Young Lawyer’s Section conducts a five location phone-a-thon, where they are able to recruit hundreds of new members to the VLP.
+The following are some helpful tips for success:

 - Have all your volunteers gather at one location for a set period of time.
 Some locations chose the 9:00 a.m. to 12:00 noon time frame and others the 2:00 p.m. to 5:00 p.m. slot, but, whichever you choose, have all the volunteers at the location making calls at the same time.